jkehinde/Boston-Housing-Project/README.md

 ## Exploratory Data Analysis
-The Exploratory data analysis is where I looked at the data and found some insights, for example the mean of the prices, max price, min price etc. In addition to this I also look at how the features (‘RM’, ‘LSTAT’, ‘PTRATIO’) correlate with the dependent variable Price (‘MEDV’).
+The Exploratory data analysis is where I looked at the data and found some insights, for example the mean of the prices, max price, min price etc. In addition to this I also looked at how the features (‘RM’, ‘LSTAT’, ‘PTRATIO’) correlate with the dependent variable Price (‘MEDV’).
 In order to do this, I built a heatmap as well as a pair plot.

 ## Choosing which regression model to use
 The R2 score to evaluate our different regression model.
 The R2 score ranges from -1 to 1, Where -1 is the worst and 1 is the ideal model.
 I decided to use 5 model and